-Q From Jane Rawoof: Having heard several clever shaggy dog stories recently, I wondered what the origin of the term is.
+Q From Jane Rawoof: Having heard several clever shaggy-dog stories recently, I wondered what the origin of the term is.

-There are many candidates for the original or ur-shaggy dog story.
+There are many candidates for the original shaggy-dog story.
 William and Mary Morris, in The Morris Dictionary of Word and Phrase Origins, give a version of it that involves an advertisement being placed in The Times to announce a competition to find the shaggiest dog in the world.
 After a vast amount of effort and investigation (described in detail, after the nature of this type of story), the winning dog was presented to the aristocratic instigator of the competition, who said: “I don’t think he’s so shaggy”.

 Eric Partridge gives another version as the original.
 A grand householder in Park Lane, London, had the great misfortune to lose a very valuable and rather shaggy dog.
-He advertised repeatedly in The Times, but without luck, and finally he gave up hope.
+He advertised repeatedly in The Times, but without luck, and eventually he gave up hope.
 But an American in New York saw the advertisement, was touched by the man’s devotion, and took great trouble to seek out a dog that matched the specification in the advertisement and which he could bring over to London on his next business trip.
 He presented himself in due course at the owner’s impressive house, where he was received in the householder’s absence by an even more impressive butler, who glanced at the dog, bowed, winced almost imperceptibly and exclaimed, in a horror-stricken voice, “But not so shaggy as that, sir!”

 Donate via PayPal.
 Select your currency from the list and click Donate.